 Number 03/08 #01

-With Israel having concluded an incursion into northern Gaza after a bloody few days (a good summary of what happened over the past few days is here), and with rocket attacks now affecting the larger city of Ashkelon as well as Sderot, the question in Israel is what will happen next with respect to Gaza.
+With Israel having concluded an incursion into northern Gaza after a bloody few days, and with rocket attacks now affecting the larger city of Ashkelon as well as Sderot, the question in Israel is what will happen next with respect to Gaza.